pycom/pycom-micropython-sigfox/docs/pycom_esp32/tutorial/includes/bluetooth.rst

 Bluetooth
 ---------

+Currently, basic BLE functionality is available.
+More features will be implemented soon, like pairing.
+This page will be updated along the way.

-Full info on bluetooth can be found on :class:`bluetooth page <.Bluetooth>` the Firmware API Reference
+Full info on bluetooth can be found on :class:`bluetooth page <.Bluetooth>` the Firmware API Reference.

-A quick usage example that scans and prints the advertisements found.
+A quick usage example that scans and prints the raw data from advertisements.

 ::